DanielTakeshi/Paper_Notes/miscellaneous/Learning_Hand-Eye_Coordination_for_Robotic_Grasping_with_Deep_Learning_and_Large-Scale_Data_Collection.md

 case.

 The other main thing I was wondering about is ... god, their network is SO DEEP.
-Did they really need all those layers?!?:2
+Did they really need all those layers?!?

-I will think about how to transfer this work to other robotic arms.
+Update: quick note, as I investigate whether we use RGB or depth images, I note that this paper uses RGB images and out-performs some depth-based baselines.
+Though, I wonder what would happen if we just trained on depth images?